 Little Dragon found themselves sandwiched between said performance and the night's headliner Four Tet, and although were not exactly what some, including myself, were quite looking for at that moment, a hugely energetic live performance got the crowd moving following the more ethereal performance that came before.
 Four Tet followed, bringing the opening concert to a close, upping the energy levels and seeing off the evening in style, working his way through a mostly tough and bassy live set, entwined with material from his recent and celebrated Morning/Evening release.

-Thursday was the first of many days spent horizontal on the festival beach taking in the sounds of Cosmic Slop, Mo Kolours, BADBADNOTGOOD, Dimensions Sound System amongst many others, recharging the batteries for the night before's antics and ahead of several lengthy nights to come in The Fort.
+Thursday was the first of many days spent horizontal on the festival beach taking in the sounds of Cosmic Slop, Mo Kolours, BADBADNOTGOOD and Dimensions Sound System amongst many others, recharging the batteries from the night before's antics and ahead of several lengthy nights to come in The Fort.

 Thursday night kicked off in Arena 1 with London based DJ collective and record collectors, Six Million Steps, who served up a care free yet deep selection of disco and boogie, with TS Monk - Candidate For Love and Chicago’s Street Player (featuring that Louie Vega/Bucketheads sample) causing a hands in the air moment to close the set.
 The rest of night saw Max Graef deliver a sublime set in The Garden (following a hefty and oddly programmed Space Dimension Controller set), before even more disco in the form of Horse Meat Disco and Kon finished off the night.